microsoft/makecode-minecraft-space/README.md

 ## MakeCode for Minecraft Education Extension

-This repository is an approved **extension** in Makecode for Minecraft Education.
+This repository is an approved **extension** in Microsoft MakeCode for Minecraft Education.

 ## Overview